AlexanderMakarov/activitywatch-ets/README.md

 ## Setup

 - Install Python 3.6+.
+- Create venv with `python -m venv .venv` (be careful with version of Python).
+    Activate it with something like `source venv/bin/activate`.
 - Open root folder and run `pip3 install -r requirements.txt`.
 - (only for Outlook Calendar events scraping) Install [geckodriver](https://github.com/mozilla/geckodriver) from GitHub repo [Releases](https://github.com/mozilla/geckodriver/releases) page.
-For Linux it is just extracting binary into some place in PATH.
+For Linux it is just extracting binary into some place in $PATH.

 ## ActivityWatch extra data.